-From tamest to deadliest, here is America’s 10 most dangerous animal killers.
+From tamest to Leon Valley Wildlife Removal, here is America’s 10 most dangerous animal killers.
 Whatever you do, do not get too close.

 10. The Grizzly Bear

 The real version of the”teddy bear” isn’t quite as cute and cuddly as little kids would like to think.
 Roaming some of America’s most scenic areas, the Grizzly Bear is a monster of the crazy who understands his place and makes everybody else aware of it.

 Contrary to popular opinion, DO NOT play dead when you see one, and do not run screaming either.
 Once they rear on their hind legs you know that you are in trouble so back away slowly and do not let the bear sense your fear.
 Do so, and you might avoid being trampled, mauled and savaged.

 Thanks to movies like Jaws and Deep Blue Sea, the shark has become the most feared creature of the deep, and with good reason.
 While they usually won’t bother you in case you don’t bother them, they’ll be attracted to you if you are wearing bright colors such as orange and red, and will rip you apart from the fastest way possible.